raspiblitz/raspiblitz/SECURITY.md

 Some apps (like Fully Noded or JoinMarket) activate the bitcoin core wallet and use it for their own needs.
 This on-chain balance will not be reflected in the rest of the RaspiBlitz software and is NOT backuped by the seed words from the RaspiBlitz setup.
 If you make use of the bitcoin core wallet please take care of these funds.

+# Off-chain Funds (Lightning Channels)

+Please note that there is no perfect backup concept for the funds in your lightning channels yet.
+We recommend strongly to use the `Static Channel Backup` provided by LND and consider off-loctaion backup of that file to have the best chances to recover Lightning funds in a case desaster recovery.

+For more practical information on this topic see: [Backup Channel Funds](README.md#backup-for-on-chain---channel-funds)